 By Kamran Bokhari

 The increasing crisis of governance in Pakistan over the past several months has triggered many queries from STRATFOR readers, most wanting to know how events will ultimately play out.
 Would a collapse of the Musharraf regime lead to a jihadist takeover?
 How safe are the country's nuclear weapons?
 What are the security implications for Afghanistan?
 Topmost among the questions is whether Pakistan will remain a viable state.
 Globally, there are fears that the collapse of the current regime could lead to an implosion of the state itself, with grave repercussions on regional and international security.
 Pakistanis themselves are very much concerned about a disaster of national proportions, particularly if the Feb.
 18 elections

+go awry.
 Although there are conflicting theories on what will happen in and to Pakistan, most have one thing in common.
 They focus on the end result, seeing the unfolding events as moving in a straight line from Point A to Point B. They deem Point B — the collapse of Pakistan — to be an unavoidable outcome of the prevailing conditions in the country.
 Such predictions, however, do not account for the many arrestors and other variables that will influence the chain of events.
 Though there are many, many reasons for concern in Pakistan, state breakdown is not one of them.
 Such an extreme outcome would require the fracturing of the military and/or the army's loss of control over the core of the country — neither of which is about to happen.
 That said, the periphery of the country, especially the northwestern border regions, could become an increasing challenge to the writ of the state.
 We have said on many occasions that Islamabad is unlikely to restore stability and security any time soon, largely because of structural issues.
 In other words, the existing situation is likely to persist for some time — and could even deteriorate further.
 This raises the question: How bad can things get?
 The answer lies in the institutional cohesiveness of Pakistan's military establishment and the geographical structure of the country.

 STRATFOR recently pointed out that the army — rather than any particular military general — is the force that holds the state together

+.
 While civilian forces (political parties, civil society groups, the media and the legal community) are pushing for democratic rule, jihadists are staging guerrilla-style attacks in the Federally Administered Tribal Areas (FATA) and the rural Pashtun districts of the North-West Frontier Province (NWFP).
 Moreover, they are mounting a campaign of suicide bombings in major urban centers.
 The military does not have the bandwidth to deal with political unrest and militancy simultaneously — a situation that is being fully exploited by the jihadists.
 The likely outcome of this trend is the state's relative loss of control over the areas in the northwestern periphery.

 Geography and Demography